nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 a busy street.
 They had used hooks over the cornice, and the cheap rotten cement crumbled.
 Cornices aren't supposed to bear weight---an inferior mixture will do.
 One hook came through just as Shine was reaching out of the window to catch hold of the suspended instrument and guide it through the frame.
 He heard the crackle of broken cement above, saw the instrument sag a little while over it showered crumbs of broken cornice.
 With the hand already extended he grabbed the nearest leg of the upright and pulled it part way through the window just before the other hook lost its hold above.
 The greater part of the piano however was still unsupported outside the window---the longer arm of a lever that all but broke even Shine's tremendous strength.
 Straining back with all the power of his back and arms, his knees braced against the lower edge of the window-frame, he held the instrument there slipping on the sill till Jinx and Bubber reached him.
 Someone must have been hurt in the crash that would surely have come otherwise.

 "Thing nearly pulled me out the winder," he remarked when the piano was again under control.
 "Why the hell didn' y' let it go, then?"
 Shine looked rather blank.
-"Damn 'f I thought of it," he said and grinned at his own stupidity.
+"Damn  &rsquo;f I thought of it," he said and grinned at his own stupidity.

 ## III